-[Section 5B inserted by No. 67 of 2004 s.
+[Section 5B inserted: No. 67 of 2004 s.
 8.]

 6. Board of directors

 (1) The Authority is to have a board of directors comprising not less than 5 nor more than 7 persons appointed in writing by the Minister.

 (1a) Of the persons appointed under subsection (1), 4 shall be persons each of them having in the opinion of the Minister, knowledge of and experience in any of the fields of town planning, housing, industry, commerce, finance, engineering and land development.